Efthimios Couzinos in disguise after 9 days at sea.

-In the same way that Jews hid from the Nazis in cupboards and cellars during the Jewish Holocaust, a young man by the name of Efthimios Couzinos spent 17 months hiding from the Kemalists in a little hole under the floor of his school during the Greek Genocide.
+In a similar way that Jews hid from the Nazis in cupboards and cellars during the Jewish Holocaust, a young man by the name of Efthimios Couzinos spent 17 months hiding from the Kemalists in a little hole under the floor of his school during the Greek Genocide.
 Couzinos would only come out during the night to stretch his legs.
 He finally escaped and he is pictured here in disguise on a ship to Piraeus, Greece.

 Efthimios N. Couzinos of Alaçam was raised by a wealthy Greek family and attended the American School of Merzifon (Anatolia College).
 When the Young Turks came to power in 1908 and preached equality for all those living within the Empire, Couzinos felt his future was bright and he had everything to look forward to.
 But things soon changed drastically.
 By 1915, the Young Turks ordered the extermination of all Armenians living within the Empire.
 Among those was Couzinos’ Turkish language teacher, Professor Kojayan.
 Couzinos recalls the day he learned of the fate of his teacher:

 The dreadful news reached us that summer in Alacham.
 On August 10, 1915, all the Armenian professors and teachers at Anatolia College, with their families, plus 15,000 Armenians from Merzifon, were forced to join a procession of deportation.
 Three days later, on the outskirts of the city of Zile, they were butchered!
 My good and innocent professor Garabed K. Kojayan was among them!

-These were horrific and life changing times for a sixteen year old and before long Couzinos was drafted into the Ottoman military.
+These were horrific and life changing times for a 16 year old and before long Couzinos was drafted into the Ottoman military.
 It was during this time that Couzinos witnessed Greeks being put into ‘road construction gangs’ with nothing more than a loaf of bread to eat daily.
 He learned that 90% of the men in these gangs perished.
-In the big square of Bafra, Couzinos witnessed 27 young Greek men aged 18-20 hanging by their necks, one of whom was his acquaintance George.
+In the main square of Bafra, Couzinos witnessed 27 young Greek men aged 18-20 hanging by their necks, one of whom was his acquaintance George.
 At one stage Couzinos himself was thrown in prison.